Bonaire’s Historic Monuments

 This plasa, commonly known as Bonaire’s open-air fruit and vegetable marketplace, was constructed of concrete in 1937 with a rectangular floor plan.
 The building has a flat roof, and elevations are formed by arch structures to square columns, which have classic fluted and chamfered corners.
 The long sides have six arches and the short sides each have three arches.
 Above the arches is a greatly projecting profiled frame, which rests on the columns.
 The lower side of the consoles is connected to the spandrels between the arches.

 This building, constructed in stone, has a rectangular core with two floors and a gallery for a floor.
 The core is covered with a gabled roof between two vertical walls, and the gallery with a pitched roof between vertical walls.
 The roof originally consisted of cross pans, but in the last restoration, these were replaced by plastic tile sheets with kruispanmotief.
 This building had been used for many years as a restaurant, but now houses a bank.

 Kaya Prinses Marie 14

 Since its original construction, this home has been in the hands of the Herrera Family, well known on Bonaire.
-It was constructed at the end of the nineteenth-century stone edifices, and consists of five block, each covered with a hipped roof in tiles.
-As was the norm, hips and ridges are covered with white brick bands and one once again finds Pirons at the ends of the lugs.
-This is a beautiful example of neoclassical style with ornate ornamentation.
+It was constructed at the end of the nineteenth-century stone edifices and consists of five blocks, each covered with a hipped roof in tiles.
+As was the norm, hips, and ridges are covered with white brick bands and one once again finds Pirons at the ends of the lugs.
+This is a beautiful example of the neoclassical style with ornate ornamentation.
 The decorations of the façade refer to the Jewish ancestry of the Herrera Family.